Disney Frozen Inspired Wedding in Lake Tahoe

 It was clear that she valued the overall experience and look at their wedding and truly cared about her photos.
 When I get a text about what ring boxes look best in photos, or flies out from Phoenix and wants to meet me months before the wedding, details like these are amazing to a photographer.
 (You’re great too Brandon, you went along with it all!).

-Since being Disney fans, and the inspiration from Frozen Olivia and Brandon went for a winter wedding in South Lake Tahoe.
+Since being Disney fans, Olivia and Brandon went for a winter wedding in South Lake Tahoe.
+The movie Frozen was a big inspiration.
 Tahoe is a special place since its where her parents got married years ago.

-Well...Tahoe definitely delivered their wishes, a complete white wedding.
+Well…Tahoe definitely delivered their wishes; a complete winter white wedding.

 Getting Ready in South Lake Tahoe